Zeekb/umascanner/README.txt

 2. This opens a graphical interface where you can see all your runners' data in a sortable and filterable table.

 3. You can double-click on any runner in the "Stats Summary" tab to see a detailed view of their stats, skills, and aptitudes.
-    *   Here's an image at `assets/ExampleAnalyzerView.png` as a reference for how the ui looks and what you can do with it.
+    *   There's images in the `assets/` folder as a reference for how the ui looks and what you can do with it.

 ---